Marisa89/chimeric_adapters/README.md

 This folder contains the data and scripts used in "Identification and quantification of chimeric sequencing reads in a highly multiplexed RAD-seq protocol"

-Maria Luisa Martin Cerezo 1,2, Rohan Raval 1, Bernardo de Haro Reyes 1, Marek Kucka 3,Frank Yinguang Chan 3 and Jarosław Bryk 1
+Maria Luisa Martin Cerezo 1,2, Rohan Raval 1, Bernardo de Haro Reyes 1, Marek Kucka 3,Yinguang Frank Chan 3 and Jarosław Bryk 1

 1-Department of Biology, School of Applied Sciences, University of Huddersfield, Queensgate, Huddersfield, England, United Kingdom